florian-vuillemot/webforteress/README.md

 ## Reverse Proxy

-There are a reverse proxy in front of websites for provide HTTPS and another reverse proxy in front of the monitoring system for provide HTTPS + IP whitelist.
+There are a reverse proxy in front of websites for provide HTTPS and another reverse proxy in front of the monitoring system for provide HTTPS + IP whitelist (preferred a VPN connection).
 **You have to change IP allow in `monitoring/proxy_ssl.conf`**.

 ## Getting started